quarkslab/arybo/docs/source/setup.rst

     $ sudo apt-get install build-essentials g++

-Arybo is a Python 3 only library.
+Arybo is a Python 2 and 3 library.
 For now, only petanque can be used as a backend for handling symbolic boolean expression.

 Quick start using pip